mitchmitchell/trailer-monitor/README.md

-# NewTrailerMonitor
+# TrailerMonitor

-A Particle project named NewTrailerMonitor
+## A Particle project named TrailerMonitor

-## Welcome to your project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for NewTrailerMonitor.